 "I don't know!
 Maybe?
 I mean, he wasn't my type- sure, he's my Mother's type.
 Tall, suited up, obviously a business man.
 He's definitely rich.
 The date's at the Bello Pane."
 Stella looked shocked, as her mouth dropped and she inhaled sharply.
 Lacey nodded, proudly.

 "Then I must go!"
-Lacey smiled, "I mean, a brilliant slap is the worst type of slap!"
-Lacey gave her a sarcastic look.
+Lacey smiled, playing along, "I mean, a brilliant slap is the worst type of slap!"
+Lacey gave her a sarcastic look and went back to feeling slightly deflated.

 "I couldn't think of any other adjectives that expressed quite how much I want you to go on this date!"
 Stella threw her hands up and collapsed back on to the sofa.
 She looked at Lacey.
 She poked her with her index finger that held a beautiful, pale rose crystal ring.
 "You have to go."
 She said, more softly this time.